Laboratory Ergonomics

 - Guidelines for Lifting, Lowering, and Carrying

-- Which of the following is NOT a good work practice?
+- Which of the following is not a good work practice?

 - Your Ergonomic Assessment